 Easing borrowing constraints, a major barrier to home ownership, can have negative implications for default risk.
 This article provides evidence on this issue by studying the impact of increasing borrowers' credit capacity through a large co-financing scheme in Mexico.
 Co-financed mortgages combine a bank loan and another from a housing provident fund (HPF) that benefits from a secure repayment system.
 Relative to traditional bank mortgages, we find that the co-financed come with substantially lower down payments, by 7.6 percentage points, but with no differences in the average values of purchased properties.
-Despite their higher leverage, cofinanced bank mortgages are not more likely to default given their lower liquidity requirements and the priority of both loans combined with secure payments on the HPF loan.
+Despite their higher leverage, co-financed bank mortgages are not more likely to default given the lower liquidity requirements for upfront costs and loan payments.
 From a distributional standpoint, they reduce down payments more at lower incomes, especially when banks are smaller.
-Larger banks, which capture a greater share of low-income borrowers, use co-financing to reduce the amount lent and, hence, their exposure to such riskier segments.
+Larger banks, whose business models capture a greater share of low-income borrowers, use co-financing to reduce the amount lent and, hence, their exposure to such riskier segments.